2023 Energy Transformation Readiness Study

 - Half of the organizations surveyed believe that software and open source skills should be covered in training programs.

-Download the full English version of the report using the form below.
+Download the full English version of the report.

 Download the Japanese version of the report.